straup/open311-simple/api-methods.md

 * All dates should be passed to the API (and returned in results) using the [W3C DateTime format](http://www.w3.org/TR/NOTE-datetime).

 * All geographic data should be passed to the API using the [WGS84](http://spatialreference.org/ref/epsg/4326/) projection.

+* If called with a valid OAuth token and signature then the query will be scoped to the user associated with that token.

 * Parameterless searches are not permitted.
 You must define at least one search criteria.